-This style is increasing in popularity as the modern, contemporary look is comes more and more into fashion.
+- This style is increasing in popularity as the modern, contemporary look comes more into fashion.

 Ordinarily, sandstone paving takes years to settle in to match in with an older property, but with tumbled edges they are aged to instantly match in.

 Antique-Tumbled Paving Slab | Guide Price: +£1.00 per m2 compared to H/D

 - Tumbled edges,

 How is it made?:

 - Hand-dressed edge slabs are taken and rolled through a "tumbler".
 This knocks the slabs around and makes them appear older than they are.